Richard Levins: Biography

 Levins studied agriculture and mathematics at Cornell.
 He married Puerto Rican writer Rosario Morales in 1950.
 Blacklisted on his graduation from Cornell, he and Rosario moved to Puerto Rico, where they farmed and did rural organizing.
 They returned to New York in 1956, where he earned his PhD at Columbia University (awarded 1965).
 Levins taught at the University of Puerto Rico from 1961 to 1967 and was a prominent member of the Puerto Rican independence movement.
 He visited Cuba for the first time in 1964, beginning a lifelong scientific and political collaboration with Cuban biologists.
-His active participation in the independence and anti-war movements in Puerto Rico led to his being denied tenure at the University of Puerto Rico, and in 1967 he and Rosario and their three children - Aurora, Ricardo, and Alejandro - moved to Chicago, where he taught at the University of Chicago and constantly interacted with Lewontin.
-Both Richard and Rosario later moved to Harvard with the sponsorship of E. O. Wilson, with whom they had later disputes over sociobiology.
-Levins was elected member of the US National Academy of Sciences but resigned because of the Academy's role in advising the US military during the war.
+His active participation in the independence and anti-war movements in Puerto Rico led to his being denied tenure at the University of Puerto Rico, and in 1967 he and Rosario and their three children - Aurora, Ricardo, and Alejandro - moved to Chicago, where he taught at the University of Chicago and interacted frequently with Lewontin.
+Richard and Rosario later moved to Harvard with the sponsorship of E. O. Wilson, with whom they had later disputes over sociobiology.
+Levins was elected to the US National Academy of Sciences but resigned because of the Academy's role in advising the US military during the Vietnam War.
 He had been a member of the US and Puerto Rican Communist Parties, the Movimiento Pro Independencia (the Independence movement in Puerto Rico), and the Puerto Rican Socialist Party, and he was on an FBI surveillance list.

-Until his death, Levins was John Rock Professor of Population Sciences and head of the Human Ecology program in the Department of Global Health and Population of the Harvard School of Public Health.
+Until his death, Levins was John Rock Professor of Population Sciences and head of the Human Ecology program in the Department of Global Health and Population of the Harvard School of Public Health (HSPH).
 In the early 1990s, Levins and others formed the Harvard Working Group on New and Resurgent Diseases.
 Their work showed that alarming new infections had sprung from changes in the environment, either natural or caused by humans (Wilson et al. 1994).

-During his final two decades, Levins had concentrated on application of ecology to agriculture, particularly in the economically less-well-developed nations of this planet.
-As a member of the OXFAM-America Board of Directors and former chair of their subcommittee on Latin America and the Caribbean, Richard Levins worked from a critique of the industrial-commercial pathway of development and promoted alternative development pathways which focused attention upon (a) economic viability with (b) population equity, (c) ecological and social sustainability, and (d) empowerment of the dispossessed.
+During his final two decades, Levins concentrated on applying ecology to agriculture, particularly in the economically less-well-developed nations.
+As a member of the OXFAM-America Board of Directors and former chair of their subcommittee on Latin America and the Caribbean, he "worked from a critique of the industrial-commercial pathway of development, he promoted alternative development pathways that emphasized economic viability with equity, ecological and social sustainability, and empowerment of the dispossessed."

-When his wife Rosario died in 2011, his daughter Aurora moved in with her father in his Cambridge, Massachusetts home.
+When his wife Rosario died in 2011, Levins' daughter Aurora moved in with him in his Cambridge, Massachusetts home.

-One of Levins's grandchildren is Minneapolis-based hip hop artist Manny Phesto.
+One of Levins' grandchildren is Minneapolis-based hip hop artist Manny Phesto.

 Levins died in Cambridge, Massachusetts, on January 19, 2016.

 A species of lizard, Sphaerodactylus levinsi, is named in his honor.